usmank06/Cognivo/Website/docs/features/AUTHENTICATION.md

 ### Logging In
 1. Click "Login" from landing page
 2. Enter username and password
-3. You'll be redirected to the board page
+3. You'll be redirected to the canvas page

 ### Settings Page
 Access via navigation menu when logged in.
 Features: